karlredgate/lookout-backend/README.md

 The receiver hosts could be in an autoscale group to allow then to grow dynamically.

+## References

+The UDP code in this is picked up from my `sumner-tunnel` repo, which is a very simple TAP/UDP over IPv4/IPv6 ethernet tunnel.
+(Also on github)

 <!-- vim: set autoindent expandtab sw=4: -->